NFTxCards/core-contracts/README.md

 ### Commission calculation

-- contract there is a variable which is responsible for the total commission of the protocol
+- contract has a variable which is responsible for the total commission of the protocol (set only owner)
 - at the time of execution of the order, the protocol deducts the protocol commission from the transaction amount (valid for ERC20 and ETH, as a payment)
 - some tokens contain their own royalty, which is paid to the previous owner (executed for ERC721)